amirziai/forecasting-ml/Proposal.md

 This information is crucial for attendees.
 Please describe what skills and knowledge attendees need to have in order to get the most from your talk.
 ```
 - Basics of data wrangling, feature engineering, and machine learning
-- Familiarity with an ML library
+- Familiarity with a machine learning library
 ```

 ### Hardware and/or installation requirements for attendees
 If you are submitting a proposal for a 3-hour tutorial, what materials or downloads will attendees need in advance of your tutorial (e.g., a GitHub account, most current version of MySQL, a laptop, etc.)?
 ```
-- github
+A laptop with the following software and packages installed:
+- Python (preferrably Anaconda 3)
 - Jupyter
 - TensorFlow
-- keras
+- Keras
 - H2O
+- Scikit-learn
-- scikit-learn
+- Vowpal Wabbit

+A Docker image will be provided closer to the date of the conference.
 ```

 ### Video URL